 Statue of Juana I of Castile

-The Madrid City Council then justified the Tribute “to this monarch unjustly treated by historiography as Juana la Loca who, however, was the sovereign with the longest reign in the time of modern Spanish history”.
+The Madrid City Council then justified the tribute “to this monarch unjustly treated by historiography as Juana la Loca who, however, was the sovereign with the longest reign in the time of modern Spanish history”.

 The big pond